Meet the Speakers

 Verne Gifford

 Verne Gifford has been the chief of the boating safety division at the U.S. Coast Guard headquarters since September 2017.
 He is responsible for the administration and coordination of all functions of the National Recreational Boating Safety (NRBS) program whose mission is to minimize the loss of life, personal injury, property damage, and environmental impact from recreational vessel use, while optimizing safety and waterways enjoyment by the American public.
-These program functions including managing a $110 million grant program; developing the NRBS strategic plan; serving as the designated federal official to the National Boating Safety Advisory Council (NBSAC); administering the casualty reporting system for recreational vessels; developing standards for recreational boat and equipment manufactures; administering the boat manufacturer compliance program; publishing boating safety circulars; maintaining the notification (recall) process concerning defects; and administering the NRBS education, state law enforcement, and undocumented vessel numbering programs. uscgboating.org
+These program functions include managing a $110 million grant program, developing the NRBS strategic plan, serving as the designated federal official to the National Boating Safety Advisory Council (NBSAC), administering the casualty reporting system for recreational vessels, developing standards for recreational boat and equipment manufactures, administering the boat manufacturer compliance program, publishing boating safety circulars, maintaining the notification (recall) process concerning defects; and administering the NRBS education, state law enforcement, and undocumented vessel numbering programs. uscgboating.org

 Tom Guess